 After much hope and great effort, attempts to sell your home may prove fruitless.
 Maybe, your expectations are unrealistic and should be objectively re-evaluated.

 If the market fails to deliver your price, don't blame your agent or the market.
 All your agent can do is offer knowledgeable, honest advice and effectively expose your property to the open market.
-If the market disagrees with your lofty estimate of value, you must accept that because ...
+If the market disagrees with your lofty estimate of market value, you must accept that because ...

 You might actually have to adjust your expectations and reduce your list price.
 Click here to learn more about when it's time to reduce.

-seller wants to be fair and realistic, I often ask the buyer's representative which single term is their client's most important - price, closing or conditions.
+seller wants to be fair and realistic, I would often ask the buyer's representative which single term is their client's most important - price, closing or conditions.
 These are usually the top three issues involved in real estate negotiation.

-If the buyer refuses to accept this price, then I suggest to the buyer's agent that their client improve their offer in some other manner.
+If the buyer refuses to accept this price, then I'd suggest to the buyer's agent that their client improve their offer in some other manner.
 It could be removing one or more conditions, increasing the deposit, removing a requirement of the seller or deleting chattels or fixtures from the contract.
 Maybe, the buyer would agree to exclude the major appliances, hot tub, expensive light fixtures or maybe a gas fireplace insert.
 In other words, there are often options for negotiating an offer without lowering the price.

 the end, if all else fails, maybe that particular buyer just isn't the next owner